1. As a rider, how do I join the league?

 The Road League is open to all female riders over the age of 16 in order to comply with British Cycling rules for racing on the open road.
 Some events are open to youth riders (under 16) with dispensation from British Cycling where they do not take place on the open road (closed circuit races).
 The Time Trial League events are run under the Cycling Time Trials association rules.
 These stipulate that a rider must be 12 years or older to enter their events on the public highways.
 We encourage riders of all ages to take part where possible.
 We regularly have riders in their 50s taking part in events in this region, you are never too old to start!

 The 2014 league was free to be a part of as we were unsure how successful it would be and whether it would actually work.
-For 2015, we have worked hard to ensure the growth of the league and have successfully secured some great sponsorship.
+From 2015, we have been working hard to ensure the growth of the league and have successfully secured some great sponsorship.
 By charging for the league, we can secure the league’s future, ensure sponsorship can go directly towards the prizes rather than cover costs and help us to raise funds which will be used to support female cycle racing.
-We have a draft constitution which is to be formally agreed at a meeting at the end of the 2015 season, this can be viewed on request.
+We have a draft constitution which was formally agreed at a meeting at the end of the 2015 season, this can be viewed on request.